Genez-io/deployapps-landing-page/content/posts/what-is-serverless-security.md

 ![alt_text](/posts/serverless_security2.webp)

-## Relying on leading serverless security with Genezio
+## Relying on leading serverless security with DeployApps

 Security in internet applications can be taken for granted — or sent to the “to-do” list — on plenty of occasions.
 For example, in any cloud platform, developers might make the mistake of sitting back and relaxing when designing their security measures because they're relying on the vendor — and we'll talk again about how that approach has fared so far.